Mot0193/ff2p-press/README.md

 Row multi-threading (-row-mt) is also enabled.

 ## libsvtav1 (av1)
 Different flavour of av1 software encoding.
 This has a couple of differences compared to libaom-av1, such as being able to scale better across many cpu cores, and having a couple performance improvements at the cost of lower efficiency/quality.
 If youre unsatisfied with the speed of libaom-av1 try using this and test out different presets.
-From my testing the preset 7 is slightly faster than libx265's medium preset, but i personally still think libx265 looks better.
-I also noticed it tends to overshoot the target size, so you may want to use -brlow 3 for example to lower the target bitrate by 3% or something.
+I noticed it tends to overshoot the target size, so you may want to use -brlow 3 for example to lower the target bitrate by 3% or something.

 libsvtav1 supports these [presets](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md#options): 0, 1, ...
 13, 0 being the slowest and 13 the fastest.
+You may be interested in reading Trix's [article(s)](https://wiki.x266.mov/blog/svt-av1-third-deep-dive) about the codec's presets and their efficiency.

-Default preset (for this script) is "7"
+Default preset (for this script) is "5"

 ## Audio codecs: libopus (opus) / acc
 The default is libopus with 128k bitrate (or the input video's, if its lower).
 If youre unsatisfied with how it sounds try ACC.
 From what i read opus does great at medium bitrates (64k, 128, 192k), but at very low bitrates you might want to try ACC.
 At high bitrates the difference between codecs is very minor.